toninocasile/G-ETM_G-ETMV/README.md

 by Casile A., Faghih R. T. & Brown E. N.

+published in PLoS Computational Biology

-For computational reasons, we use Matlab's parallel toolbox.
+For computational reasons, we used Matlab's parallel toolbox.
 If that is not available the "parfor" commnands in the routines fitGLM_G_ETM, fitGLM_G_ETMV, runGranger_G_ETM and runGranger_G_ETMV must be substituted with a "for".